dtatut/amf-implementation/test_vectors/AMFTV1_minimal/AMFTV1_minimal.md

 1. Load the .amf file into the product
 2. Validate the .amf file
 3. Set the ACES pipeline according to AMF elements

+Success criteria

+1. The product shall configure it's internal ACES pipeline to the work with the ACES version specified in the acesPipeline/pipelineInfo/acesVersion element.

+2. The RRT shall be selected based on the version specified in the acesPipeline/outputTransform/rrt/transformId element

+3. The ODT shall be selected based on the version specified in the acesPipeline/outputTransform/odt/transformId element

+Remarks

+Several situations may occur where the host product cannot succeed while performing the procedure described above.
+Some common situations are described below with the recommended behavior:

+1. ACES version is not supported